 - In the Middle Ages, several European nations were affected by a deadly plague.
 In those times, a silver spoon was placed inside an infant’s mouth to avoid the disease.

 - Early immigrants to America carried large wooden water casks with them.
 They placed silver and copper coins in these casks to avoid algae formation and to curb the growth of bacteria and viruses.

 - Early settlers in the Australian outback used to suspend huge silverware in their water tanks to avoid spoilage.

 - Algaecides formulated with copper ions have been widely used across the world by water treatment biologists to avoid algae formation for many years.

 Copper Silver Ionization and NASA

-The ionization technology was developed by NASA during the 1960s for water treatment on space missions.
+The copper-silver ionization technology was developed by NASA during the 1960s for water treatment on space missions.
 It used a copper-silver alloy for purifying the recycled water in a space craft.
 INTEC AMERICA CORPORATION was the first company to commercialize this technology for commercial and residential water treatment.
 We use high purity copper in our process as the alloys increase the potential for staining and discoloration.
 We have been offering this effective copper ionization technology for pools since the 1970s.
 We can proudly say that INTEC has been at the forefront of the copper ionization technology.

 How Does Transition Metal Ionization Work?